 What is Fife Council doing to manage flood risk?

 - We investigate the causes of flooding, provide advice and carry out appropriate measures to reduce the risk of reoccurrence

 - We assess and maintain watercourses as specified under Sections 18 and 59 of the Flood Risk Management (Scotland) Act 2009

 - We may be able to supply sandbags if you are at immediate risk of flooding.
-When demand is high, we will prioritise properties considered greatest risk.
+When demand is high, we will prioritise properties considered at greatest risk.
 You can buy (empty) sandbags at most DIY stores

 - We employ out-of-hours staff to help local people particularly those who are vulnerable, and support emergency responders to lessen the impact of severe flooding